Frequently Asked Questions

 Boston University cannot accept test scores from high school transcripts.
 Please have your official test scores sent directly to us.
 You can contact the College Board online or at 866-756-7346 to request that your test scores be sent to BU.
 Our CEEB Code is 3087.

-If you have taken the ACT Plus Writing test, this test fulfills our testing requirement.
+If you have taken the ACT, this test fulfills our testing requirement.
 You may contact ACT online or 319-337-1313 to request that your official test scores be sent to us.
 Our ACT code is 1794.

 What is BU's policy on the College Board's Score Choice?